Dali098/rag-recipe-assistant/README.md

 # RAG Recipe Assistant

-A small Retrieval-Augmented-Generation (RAG) project that answers cooking questions using a local markdown dataset of recipes.
+A small RAG project that answers cooking questions using a local markdown dataset of recipes.
 The system uses embeddings, ChromaDB vector search, and LLM for answer generation.

 ---